 - The meeting is rescheduled.

 - Home visit.

-- The student is assigned to the ALC, or other alternative learning location, for all or part of a school day, until the parent meeting is held (this is reserved for disciplinary or safety matters).

 - The student is restricted from school property until the parent meeting is held (this is reserved for disciplinary or safety matters).

 - Referral to county services

 MEDIATION PROCESS

 Mediations are designed to resolve conflict between students, teachers, and families.
 Mediations at ALCS are limited to: